Can Members of an LLC Be Excluded from Workers’ Comp in Georgia?

 Get Workers’ Compensation Insurance in Georgia Today

-To find a policy that suits your company’s needs, call the Georgia Workers’ Compensation insurance brokers at NPN Brokers today at (866) 340-9120.
+To find a policy that suits your company’s needs, call the workers’ compensation insurance brokers for general contractors in Georgia at NPN Brokers today at (866) 340-9120.